aliasrobotics/RVD/README.md

 Robot Vulnerability Disclosure Program

 ## Instructions
-In order to add a vulnerability to the RVDP repository, we provide a public web formulary at https://www.aliasrobotics.com/bounties.htm or use github issue [template](https://github.com/aliasrobotics/RVDP/issues/new/choose).
+In order to add a vulnerability to the RVDP repository, we provide a public web formulary at https://www.aliasrobotics.com/bounties.htm or use GitHub issue [template](https://github.com/aliasrobotics/RVDP/issues/new/choose).

 Please, fill out the form with as much information as possible, this will allow the vendor to validate the issue in less time.